 Sicily and its surrounding islands are home to many active and dormant volcanoes, the most active is of course the infamous Mount Etna which dominates the east coast.
 Mount Etna’s formation is associated with the subduction of the African plate under the Eurasion plate and a journey up it’s summit will allow students to learn more about this complex strato volcano, its eruption history and associated landforms.
 Mount Etna has exerted not only a strong influence on the landscape but also on the people living near it, which offers great opportunities for case studies on managing natural hazards.

 With its rich fertile soil, beautiful sandy beaches and Mediterranean climate, the islands main industries are agriculture and tourism, which also offers great human geography case study options.
 If you are looking for some exciting geography mixed with a Mediterranean climate then Sicily is the place for your group.

-In the morning visit Mount Etna for an expedition led by a specialist guide, who will discuss the volcanic processes and landforms of this famous Stratovolcano.
-In the afternoon, visit Alcantara River Park, home to the Alcantara gorges, which formed from eroded volcanic basalt columns.
+After breakfast, your group will visit Mount Etna!
+This will be an expedition led by a specialist guide, who will discuss the volcanic processes and landforms of this famous Stratovolcano.

 EXTRA DAYS: You can add on extra days to the itinerary to visit more of what Sicily has to offer.